-CBDA, or cannabidiolic acid, is one of the many cannabinoids produced by cannabis plants.
-First isolated in 1996, CBDA is found most abundantly in raw marijuana and hemp material and is the acidic precursor to CBD.
+CBDA, or cannabidiolic acid, is one of the many cannabinoids that is naturally produced by cannabis plants.
+CBDA was first isolated in 1996 and is found most abundantly in raw marijuana and hemp material.

-In raw cannabis, including fresh cannabis leaves and flowers that have not been dried, cured, or heated, the active compounds are found in the form of acids, such as CBDA.
+CBDA is the acidic precursor to CBD.
+Cannabis compounds go through major transformations over time, such as when they are dried or are exposed to heat.
+In raw cannabis, including fresh cannabis leaves and flowers that have not been dried, cured, or heated, all active compounds are first found in the form of acids, and that is the case with CBDA.

-Cannabis compounds go through major transformations over time and as they dry or are exposed to heat.
 These inactive cannabinoid acids have an added carboxyl ring attached to their molecular chain.
-Slowly over time, or instantly once they’re heated, they lose their acidic carboxyl group and break down into more active compounds.
-CBDA, for example, transforms from its raw form into the highly-sought-after active compound CBD through a heating process called decarboxylation.
+Either slowly over time or instantly when the acids are heated, they lose their acidic carboxyl group and break down into more active compounds.
+CBDA, for example, transforms from its raw form into the highly-sought-after active compound, CBD, through a heating process called decarboxylation.

 CBDA vs CBD